 Questions to Ask Your Doctor

-My symptoms aren’t getting better.
-When should I call my doctor?
+- My symptoms aren’t getting better.
+What should I do?

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.